FPcounts/FPEMglobal/README.md

 ### From Source

-To install from source you will a build environment (e.g., the [Rtools](https://cran.r-project.org/index.html) suite).
+To install from source you will need a build environment (e.g., the [Rtools](https://cran.r-project.org/index.html) suite).

 1. Clone the repository to your local drive.
 2. Open a terminal or command prompt window in the directory containing the cloned repository.